hassan-arif/chalo/README.md

 9. Add an interactive Map component.
 10. Add a Google Places autocomplete input using react-native-google-places-autocomplete.
 11. Implement a reusable RideLayout (map + gorhom bottom sheet + back button) and the find-ride screen that uses it with two GoogleTextInput fields (From / To) and a Find Now button which pushes to confirm-ride
+12. Create the Confirm Ride screen using the existing RideLayout: render a FlatList of drivers (mocked for now), wire it to a driver store (zustand) and make each card selectable.
+Add a footer button that pushes to the booking route.

 ## Technologies